kepsteen/FEM-social-links-profile/README.md

-# front-end-project
+# Social Links Profile

-A dynamic HTML, CSS, and TypeScript solo project.
+A simple interface to display your socials